 Puglia is famous for its long and dramatic coastline, featuring monstrous caves and some of the most breathtaking views on the planet, so it’s no surprise that the area also boasts one of Europe’s best gay beaches.
 Located near the town of Gallipoli, Mako beach is a hidden gem of gay culture, welcoming thousands of visitors every year to a four day gay festival on its warm sands.

 Maku beach is the only gay beach in the Puglia reason and is considerably more understated than many of the other top locations.
-However, gay guys from across Italy and Europe flock here every year for one of the best beach experiences and palpable gay community.
+However, gay guys from across Italy and Europe flock here every year for one of the best beach experiences and a palpable gay community.

 Beach No 7 – Gran Canaria, Spain